 In 1837, some forty persons came to the settlement village of Providence.
-For some time they all resided in the colony house, but soon were able to erect dwellings for themselves.
+They all resided in the colony house for some time but soon could erect dwellings for themselves.

 Miles convinced the railroad to build their line through his town and then sold them lumber with which to lay the tracks.
 When the railroad wouldn't pay him for the lumber, Miles hired a young lawyer from Springfield named Abraham Lincoln to represent him.
 Lincoln won the case along with some other cases on behalf of area settlers.